JWST/NIRSpec Observations of Salacia-Actaea and M\'ani: Exploring Population-level Trends among Water-ice-rich Kuiper Belt Objects: Discussion

-The limitations in resolving power and signal-to-noise ratio in the sample of KBO spectra obtained with the PRISM grating prevent us from being able to make definitive statements about the nature of \cotwo~ice on these bodies.
+The limitations in the resolving power and signal-to-noise ratio in the sample of KBO spectra obtained with the prism prevent us from being able to make definitive statements about the nature of \cotwo\ ice on these bodies.
 Convolving the spectrum of Charon to the same resolving power as the other spectra largely obscures the fine structure, as illustrated by the solid black curve in Figure~\ref{fig:co2}.
-Moreover, we do not detect \cotwo~overtone bands, which have been shown to be highly diagnostic of the particular configuration of \cotwo~on the surface, e.g., whether it is in a pure or mixed state \citep{protopapa2024,depra2025}.
-Nevertheless, the broad agreement in overall \cotwo~fundamental band shape between Charon and the other bright KBOs---including \sal~and \man---may reflect similar underlying spectral profiles, suggesting that the same processes that drive the complex \cotwo~spectral signature on Charon may be at play across the large- and mid-sized KBO population.
-Such a scenario could be confirmed through the analysis of higher-quality spectra derived from future observations, combined with additional laboratory investigations into the effects of thermal and radiation-driven processing on \cotwo~ice.
+Moreover, as mentioned previously, we do not detect \cotwo\ overtone bands around 2.7\,\um, which have been shown to be highly diagnostic of the particular configuration of \cotwo\ on the surface---whether the \cotwo\ is in a pure state \citep[e.g.,][]{raut2013,gerakines2020} or incorporated into a mixed medium with other ices \citep[e.g.,][]{ehrenfreund1999,protopapa2024}.
+Nevertheless, the broad agreement in overall \cotwo\ fundamental band shape between Charon and the other bright KBOs---including \sal\ and \man---may reflect similar underlying spectral profiles, suggesting that the same processes that drive the complex \cotwo\ spectral signature on Charon may be at play across the large-sized and midsized KBO population.
+Such a scenario could be confirmed through the analysis of higher-quality spectra derived from future observations, combined with additional laboratory investigations into the effects of thermal and radiation-driven processing on \cotwo\ ice.